pepebecker/pinyin-messenger/README.md

 ## Usage

 On Facebook, in the lower right search bar, search for pinyinbot and send him some Chinese text.
-He will reply which the same text in the phonic language called Pinyin.
+He will reply with the same text in the phonic language called Pinyin.
 For example, if you send `我喜欢吃面条`, he would reply with `wǒ xǐ huān chī miàn tiáo`.

 ![Usage Animation](pinyin-bot.gif)